MATLAB is a numerical computing environment and high-level programming language that has similarities with other languages such as C and Python.

 If you use a University-owned Mac or Linux computer, you can request the software via an "Install Software" request- see related request.

 This licence agreement also gives the whole staff and student population at the University access to a personal copy of MATLAB and Simulink amongst other benefits.
-The licence covers the entire suite of MATLAB toolboxes, a total of 83 products, all of which are free to install on your personal laptop or desktop computer.
+The licence covers the entire suite of MATLAB toolboxes, all of which are free to install on your personal laptop or desktop computer.

 Please note that the current licence agreement covers teaching and non-commercial research only - see The MathWorks, Inc. Software License Agreement under Attachments for the full terms and conditions of use.

 When completing the registration form, please ensure that you select the most appropriate Department in the drop-down box.
 Your e-mail will be verified by MathWorks and through the University’s IT Service.
-Please note that installation on University-owned computers should be undertaken by your Faculty IT or the IT Service Desk through the normal route.
 Follow the link below to commence an installation:

 Installers are available for Windows, Mac OS X and Linux.
 You will need Administrator rights on your computer to undertake the installation.
 System requirements for the installation can be found here: MATLAB system requirements.

 If you are an academic, you may wish to inform your students and researchers of the MATLAB Enabled Campus Agreement.
 Please direct them to this page for information.

 (Note: The University is not responsible for the content of external websites.)